OzNetNerd/Packer-Gitlab/README.md

 # About

-Creates an image containing Gitlab and a Gitlab runner.
+Creates an image containing Gitlab, Gitlab runner and a Docker registry.

 # Build